EC530-2025/work-with-actions-A-nemon-e/README.md

 # Smart Home API

-Due to SCC maintainance, the users part is not yet added.
+Due to SCC maintainance, the users part and github actions is not yet added.

 ## Documentation